-- A formal review of the job plan will be performed at least annually.
-Appropriate educational and training needs will be supported by the Trust, as agreed with the LNC (for example, the approval and funding of study leave).
+- The Trust has the required arrangements in place, to ensure that all Doctors have an annual appraisal with a trained appraiser and supports all Doctors going through the revalidation process. - A formal review of the job plan will be performed at least annually.
+Appropriate educational and training needs will be supported by the Trust in, as agreed withthe LNC (for example, the approval and funding of study leave).
 An annual job plan review at individual and departmental level is being introduced.
-You will be expected to participate in this exercise. - We will require you to register SaTH as your designated body via the GMC to ensure that you are set up on the Equiniti Revalidation System.
-We will complete this as soon as possible upon your commencement with the Trust. - The Trust also supports the requirements for continuing professional development and is committed to providing time and financial support for these activities.
+You will be expected to participate in this exercise. - We will require you to register SaTH as your designated body via the GMC to ensure that you are set up on the Equiniti revalidation system; we will complete this as soon as possible upon your

+- commencement with the Trust. - The Trust also supports the requirements for continuing professional development and is committed to providing time and financial support for these activities.